TLS10GS-IP Core Datasheet

 - In case of TCP connection is closed (TCPConnOn =0) while TLS10GS-IP operates data transfer operation (TLSTrnsBusy=1), Tx operation will be terminated and TLS10GS-IP will process only RxData until alert code is found or timeout is met.
 Then TLS10GS-IP will clear the remaining data in TLSTxBuffer and TLSRxBuffer and de-assert TLSTrnsBusy to be 0.
 The new connection MUST NOT be established (TCPConnOn = 1) before TLSTrnsBusy is de-asserted to be 0.

-TLS10GS-IP Core functionality was verified on real board design by using ZCU106 and ZCU102 Evaluation Boards.
+The TLS10GS-IP Core functionality was verified by simulation and also proved on real board design by using ZCU102 Evaluation Board.

-The user must be familiar with HDL design methodology to integrate this IP into system.
+The user must be familiar with HDL design methodology to integrate this IP into a system.

-This product is available directly from Design Gateway Co., Ltd. Please contact Design Gateway Co., Ltd. For pricing and additional information about this product using the contact information on the front page of this datasheet.
+This product is available directly from Design Gateway Co., Ltd. Please contact Design Gateway Co., Ltd. For pricing and additional information about this product, use the contact information on the front page of this datasheet.

 Revision |